metrorailings/OwlBlog/content/posts/week-5-insights.md

 Miami certainly loves their five-receiver sets.
 I wonder if it's playing a significant role here in their thrashing of this San Francisco team.

 Garoppalo is truly awful when playing from behind.

+The 49ers secondary is a huge liability against these teams with pass-heavy sets.
+What the hell made me want to pick this team again?

+Even great coaches like Kyle Shanahan can't work around shitty performances from their quarterbacks.